 Vlora is home to Albania’s newest international airport, and the Port of Vlora has a ferry service to both Italy and Greece.

-During the summer, prices are expensive on virtually everything close to the beach or tourist areas.
-Restaurants have been known to charge $5/4€ for bottled water (1L) and $14/12€ for a 2-egg omelette.
+During the summer, prices are high on virtually everything close to the beach or tourist areas.
+Restaurants have been known to charge $5/4€ for bottled water (1L) and $14/12€ for a 2-egg omelet.

-Italian cuisine dominates Vlora, as it’s a favourite holiday spot for Italians.
+Italian cuisine dominates Vlora, as it’s a favorite holiday spot for Italians.

 If you choose to live in Vlora, you’re not going to mingle with many locals, but near exclusively with tourists and Albania’s upper class from Tirana.